Pece17/IoTBeacon/README.md

 - ```BeaconScanner.py```, ```ScanUtility.py```, ```DatabaseInsert1.php```, ```DatabaseInsert2.php```, and ```DatabaseInsert3.php``` in folder ```Lighthouse``` in the same path in all three Raspberry Pis - notice that ```DatabaseInsert.php``` files actually have nine sligthly different versions because the script changes based on which of the three Raspberry Pis it is located
 - Database on the Xubuntu server
 - ```index.php``` website on the Xubuntu server

+The following mindmap should clarify the dependencies of the files and devices of the whole system

 <img src=http://myy.haaga-helia.fi/~a1602651/kuvat/Lighthouse.png>